rishav-karanjit/Receipt-Prediction/README.md

 ### Conclusion

 The dataset didn't had any missing values which was great.
 However, if we had a dataset of one more year the model could train better.
+I am also not sure if we could augment the dataset as augmenting the dataset (speacially numerical dataset) would require extensive domain knowledge study.

 ## Outputs from the web application